 How are these programs funded?

-Commerce receives funding from Washington State and several federal government programs to help pay for low-income weatherization work.
+Commerce receives funding from Washington State and the following federal government programs to help pay for low-income weatherization work:

 - Weatherization Assistance Program– U.S. Department of Energy